Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Introduction

 Given the energy range of the densest background photon fields -- extending up to the ultraviolet band -- the production of muons via photon-photon interactions would require primary gamma rays with energies exceeding $\sim 10^{18} \; \text{eV}$, up to $\sim 10^{21}$--$10^{22} \; \text{eV}$ in the most optimistic cases~\cite{thompson2011upper}.
 Considering high-redshift sources, the gamma-ray energy threshold for muon pair production on the CMB moves down to lower values.
 Previous works have explored highly-energetic EM cascades developing over cosmological distances ($\gtrsim 100 \; \text{Mpc}$), determining the spectral characteristics of the outgoing neutrinos according to the source redshift and energy~\cite{li2007eevneutrinosassociateduhecr, Wang_2017, esmaeili2022ultrahigh, esmaeili2024neutrinos}.

 Gamma rays with energies of tens of~TeV may produce muons through interactions with $\sim \text{keV}$ target photons.
 This process may contribute to neutrino production in the hot corona of active galactic nuclei (AGNs)~\cite{hooper2023leptonic, latcollaboration2025fermidetectiongammarayemissionshot}, environments rich in X-ray radiation and potentially traversed by TeV~photons.
-This mechanism is one among the several proposed explanations~\cite{murase2020hidden, blanco2023neutrino, yasuda2024neutrinos} for the detection of neutrinos from NGC~1068, a Compton-thick Seyfert~2 galaxy~\cite{urry1995unified, malizia2009fraction, pal2022x}, by the IceCube Neutrino Observatory~\cite{aartsen2020time, 2022}.
+This mechanism is one among the several proposed hadronic explanations~\cite{murase2020hidden, blanco2023neutrino, yasuda2024neutrinos, das2024revealing} for the detection of neutrinos from NGC~1068, a Compton-thick Seyfert~2 galaxy~\cite{urry1995unified, malizia2009fraction, pal2022x}, by the IceCube Neutrino Observatory~\cite{aartsen2020time, 2022}.
 Moreover, strong X-ray emissions from its core have been observed by NuSTAR~\cite{Marinucci_2015} and XMM-Newton~\cite{Bauer_2015}.
 The non-detection of TeV gamma rays from this source by MAGIC~\cite{Acciari_2019} may be a hint in favour of a thick source environment opaque to TeV~gamma rays, while Fermi-LAT detected gamma-ray fluxes up to $10 \; \text{GeV}$~\cite{Ajello_2020, Abdollahi_2020}.
+Despite the feasibility of the process within NGC~1068, a fully leptonic production of neutrinos could lead to tensions with X-ray and gamma-ray measurements of the source~\cite{das2024revealing}.

 Going beyond ``standard'' astrophysical frameworks, extremely-energetic fluxes of gamma rays and neutrinos are predicted by super heavy dark matter models~\cite{berezinsky1997ultrahigh, birkel1998extremely, kalashev2016constraining, he2020expected, esmaili2021first, das2023revisiting}, Z-burst scenarios~\cite{weiler1982resonant, fargion1999ultra}, topological defects~\cite{hindmarsh1995cosmic, Vachaspati_2015}, and from ``memory burden'' effects from primordial black holes~\cite{Thoss_2024, Chianese_2025, chianese2025highenergygammarayemissionmemoryburdened}.